 DO NOT MISS YOUR SCHEDULED VACCINATION APPOINTMENT We want to make sure that every dose is accounted for.
 Every day, we thaw the exact number of vaccine doses that are going to be used.
 If you miss your appointment, we will give the vaccination to someone else and we may not be able to reschedule you until a future date.
 Please, make every effort to keep your appointments so we can work on getting everyone fully vaccinated.

 Other frequently asked questions:

 How many people will be vaccinated?

-Our goal is to vaccinate all Yellowhawk-eligible patients and CTUIR community members age 5 and older.
+Our goal is to vaccinate all Yellowhawk-eligible patients, CTUIR community members and entity employees and families members ages 6 months and older.
 The number of people vaccinated each day depends on the number of appointments filled.
 Remember, to be fully vaccinated you must have two doses.

 What if I miss my vaccination appointment?

 It is very important that you DO NOT MISS YOUR SCHEDULED VACCINATION APPOINTMENT.
 We want to make sure that every dose is accounted for.
 Every day, we thaw the exact number of vaccine doses that are going to be used.
 If you miss your appointment, we will give the vaccination to someone else.
 If you miss your appointment, we may not be able to reschedule you until a future date.

 Will I receive a full dose or a half dose?